Web Audio API · FFT Analysis · Psychoacoustics Live Tool

 • Drop or browse an audio file — WAV, MP3, FLAC, OGG or AIFF.
 The file never leaves your browser.
 Analysis runs entirely in memory

 • Select the source type — this matters.
-A kick drum and a bass synth can share the same dominant frequency zone, but their masking thresholds are completely different.
-Telling Spectra Stamp what it's looking at gives you a more accurate risk reading
+A kick drum and a bass synth can share the same dominant frequency zone, but their masking thresholds are completely different

 • Add a label — name it exactly as you'd name it in your session.
-This is what identifies the stamp when you come back to it later or hand it to someone else
+This identifies the stamp when you hand it to someone else

 • Click Analyse & Stamp — a 4096-point FFT runs on the file, the spectrum renders from real data, and a unique stamp ID is generated

 • Export JSON — download the metadata.
-Drop it next to the audio file.
-Bundle it with a sample pack.
-Attach it to a minted asset.
-It travels with the sound
+Drop it next to the audio file or bundle it with a sample pack

 ◈ Who This Is For

-• Mixing engineers — document EQ decisions at the moment you make them, not after the fact.
-The stamp is a record of intent, not just data
+• Mixing engineers — document spectral decisions at the moment you make them, not after the fact

-• Game audio teams — catch masking conflicts before they reach the mix.
-If two stamped assets share a dominant zone, the problem is visible before it's audible
+• Game audio teams — catch masking conflicts before they reach the mix

-• Sample pack creators — give buyers spectral context per sample, not just a genre tag.
-Producers who know what they're layering make better music with your sounds
+• Sample pack creators — give buyers spectral context per sample, not just a genre tag

 02 — Reading the Output

 Every value in the stamp is derived from real spectral data — not defaults, not guesses.
-Here is what each metric means, and what to actually do with it.
+Here is what each metric means and what to do with it.

 ◈ Metric Breakdown

-• Dominant Zone — the perceptual band carrying the most energy, mapped to Bark-scale boundaries rather than arbitrary octaves.
+• Dominant Zone — the perceptual band carrying the most energy, mapped to Bark-scale boundaries.
 Sub, Bass, Low-Mid, Mid, Presence, or Air.
 This is the zone most likely to cause conflict when layering

 • Spectral Centroid — the frequency centre of mass.
-High centroid means the sound is bright or airy.
-Low centroid means it's warm or heavy.
-The pink dashed line on the spectrum marks it visually
+High centroid = bright or airy.
+Low centroid = warm or heavy.
+The pink dashed line marks it on the spectrum

 • Peak Frequency — the single loudest bin in the analysis.
 Useful for spotting resonances, identifying fundamentals, or finding the exact frequency a notch filter should target

 • Masking Risk — calculated from the dominant zone, energy density, and source type.
-A bass synth sitting heavy in the Low-Mid zone is a different problem than a kick drum doing the same thing.
-Source type shifts the threshold so the risk rating reflects the actual mix context, not just raw numbers
+Source type shifts the threshold so the risk rating reflects actual mix context, not just raw numbers

 • Zone Energy Profile — all six zones scored individually in the exported JSON.
-Load two stamps side by side and you can see exactly where they'll fight before you commit to a layer
+Load two stamps side by side and see exactly where they'll fight

 03 — Technical Implementation

 Spectra Stamp uses the Web Audio API's OfflineAudioContext to run a 4096-point FFT on the file without playing it back.
-The audio is decoded entirely in browser memory, frequency bins are mapped on a logarithmic scale to match how the ear distributes resolution across the spectrum, and zone boundaries follow Bark-scale conventions rather than equal-width octaves.
-Masking risk is calculated per source type — thresholds for a kick drum are not the same as thresholds for a synth pad, because the psychoacoustic problem they create in a mix is fundamentally different.
+Audio is decoded entirely in browser memory, frequency bins are mapped on a logarithmic scale to match how the ear distributes resolution, and zone boundaries follow Bark-scale conventions rather than equal-width octaves.

 ◈ Why OfflineAudioContext

-• No playback required — analysis runs faster than real-time, on the full file, without touching your speakers or audio interface
+• No playback required — analysis runs faster than real-time on the full file without touching your audio interface

 • Nothing leaves your device — the file is processed in memory and discarded.
 No server, no upload, no network request

-• Repeatable results — unlike live mic analysis, file-based FFT gives a stable measurement.
+• Repeatable results — file-based FFT gives a stable measurement.
 Stamp the same file twice and you get the same stamp

 04 — Technology Stack